kzk839/aprl-kql-workbook/README.md

 As of March 7, 2024 (JST), it reflects up to [PR #309](https://github.com/Azure/Azure-Proactive-Resiliency-Library/pull/309) in the original Repository

+it has not been tested for all services.

 - APRL_QueriesBook.workbook

   This workbook uses the KQL published at APRL without modification.
 It can only be filtered by subscription.